DanielRobertSosa/linux-curls/README.md

 </p>

-# ☁️ Cloud Engineer Academy – Project Curls (Week 1)
+# ☁️ Cloud Engineer Academy – Project Curls

 This project is part of the **Cloud Engineer Academy** curriculum under **Cloud Fundamentals**.
 It demonstrates how to use the command line to install tools, make HTTP GET requests, and analyze HTTP response headers using the `curl` command-line utility.